Posted in:

 How long does it take to withdraw money from an ISA?

-When it comes to ISA withdrawals, can I take money out of my ISA immediately?
-For obvious reasons, it is important to note that withdrawing money from Cash ISAs is faster than withdrawing money from Stocks and Shares ISAs.
-This is because the money taken from a Cash ISA can be in your bank account either the same day or the next working day.
+When it comes to the ISA withdrawal rules – can I take money out of my ISA immediately?
+For obvious reasons, it is important to note that a Cash ISA withdrawal is faster than withdrawing money from Stocks and Shares ISAs.
+This is because the money taken from a Cash ISA can be in your bank account within one to two working days.

-However, withdrawing money from a Stocks and Shares ISA requires settlement on the sale of shares and other securities.
-Therefore, it typically takes about 3-7 working days to sell the securities, settle transactions, and transfer money into your bank account.
+However, withdrawing money from an ISA when the ISA is a Stocks and Shares ISA requires settlement on the sale of shares and other securities.
+Therefore, when withdrawing your money, you’ll typically have to wait about 3-7 working days to sell the securities, settle transactions, and transfer money into your bank account.
 These are also important considerations to be taken into account when choosing the best ISA for your needs.

 FAQ